 Now, then, this necessity will keep you to the truth.
 The same necessity that brought us first to the truth, will keep us in the truth.
 You must give me not the slightest credit for standing fast, as I have been enabled to do, for so many years, in the truth.
-You must give me not the slightest credit for having so sympathized with convinced, tried, helpless, poor sinners, whom God has wounded, and brought into the low dungeon, and whom the enemy sometimes throws down and tears to pieces.
+You must give me not the slightest credit for having so sympathized with convinced, tried, helpless, poor sinners, whom God hath wounded, and brought into the low dungeon, and whom the enemy sometimes throws down and tears to pieces.
 You must not give me any credit for any of this; for it is the Lord himself has made it with me a matter of necessity.
-I cannot help, doing so.
+I cannot help doing so.
 I am poor and needy.
 I bless the Lord for that infinity of fulness that is in Christ Jesus the Lord.
-He that is thus willing from necessity, that mans will, will not bend back again.
+He that is thus willing from necessity, that man's will will not bend back again.
 How can it?
-His refuges are gone; his righteousness is gone; his self-confidence is gone; it is all gone; cannot bend back again; he has nowhere to go,
+His refuges are gone; his righteousness is gone; his self-confidence is gone; it is all gone;

+cannot bend back again; he has nowhere to go,--

-"No sanctuary, Lord, but you."
+" No sanctuary, Lord, but thee."

-Can you, then, let me once more repeat it, can you face the promise; "I will pour water upon him that is thirsty," taking election, victory, and justification, in that scripture in the 44th of Isaiah, as being the truths expressive of these living streams of waters?
+Canst thou, then,-let me once more repeat it,-canst thou face the promise, "I will pour water upon him that is thirsty," taking election, victory, and justification, in that scripture in the 44th of Isaiah, as being the truths expressive of these living streams of waters?
 But there is another point yet.
-These same people that have this necessity, "Thus says the Lord that made you," it was he that made us thus to know our need; "and formed you," it was he that formed us to this selfsame thing as well, that we might thirst for the mercy that he had determined to glorify himself by, "I will help you:, and I will say this for the Lord, if you could help yourself, you may depend upon it, he would not interfere with your importance and consequence, and put his help into the place of your own.
-"I will help you."
+These same people that have this necessity, "Thus saith the Lord that made thee,"-it was he that made us thus to know our need; "and formed thee,"-it was he that formed us to this selfsame thing as well, that we might thirst for the mercy that he had determined to glorify himself by,-"I will help thee;" and I will say this for the Lord, if you could help yourself, you may depend upon it, he would not interfere with your importance and consequence, and put his help into the place of your own.
+"I will help thee."
 What does it mean?
 That man could not help himself.
-Yes, if my religion consists in prayer-saying, I can help myself; if my religion consists in any mere creature act, I can help myself; but if my religion consist, first, of a deep necessity; second, of sighing's after God's mercy; and, third, if nothing can satisfy me but the fulfilment of the promise, "I will replenish every weary soul, and satiate the sorrowful soul with fatness," this is godliness.
+Yes, if my religion consists in prayer-saying, I can help myself; if my religion consists in any mere creature act, I can help myself; but if my religion consists in any mere creature act, I can help myself; but if my religion consist, first, of a deep necessity; second, of sighings after God's merey; and, third, if nothing can satisfy me but the fulfilment of the promise, "I will replenish every weary soul, and satiate the sorrowful soul with fatness," this is godliness.
 And if you die without this work of the Spirit, without being thus born of God, without being thus humbled and broken down, and made thus thirsty, you will be lost to eternity.
-Nothing short of this will do, you must be born again.
+Nothing short of this will do: you must be born again.
 And as you cannot live without food and drink naturally, so, if you are born of God, you will not be able to do without the provisions of mercy.